 Spalding University represents a legacy of education established in 1814 by the Sisters of Charity of Nazareth.
-In 1829, the legislature of the Commonwealth of Kentucky granted the institution, then known as Nazareth Academy, a broad-ranging charter to confer academic degrees.
 In 1920 the Sisters of Charity of Nazareth founded Nazareth College occupying the historic Tompkins-Buchanan-Rankin Mansion at 851 South Fourth Street, thus establishing the Louisville campus.
-Since January 1, 1984, the independent liberal arts institution that began as Nazareth Academy near Bardstown, Kentucky, has been known as Spalding University, honoring the roots established by Mother Catherine Spalding, founder of the Sisters of Charity of Nazareth and who is also regarded as the founder of social work in the Louisville area.
-Today this urban, co-educational institution offers more than two dozen degree programs at the bachelor’s, master’s and doctoral level.
-We continue the mission began by the Sisters of Charity of Nazareth by meeting the diverse needs of our students and the community in which we live by providing quality, real-world learning in liberal and professional studies to over 2400 hundred students.
+Since 1984, the independent liberal arts institution that began as Nazareth Academy near Bardstown, Kentucky, has been known as Spalding University, honoring the roots established by Mother Catherine Spalding, founder of the Sisters of Charity of Nazareth.

 TRADITION OF EXCELLENCE

-Spalding University represents a legacy of education established in 1814 by the Sisters of Charity of Nazareth.
-Today, Spalding University remains committed to providing curricula and programs that address evolving needs and to contributing knowledge and understanding derived from teaching, scholarship, service and creative activity.
+Today, Spalding University remains committed to providing innovative curricula and programs devoted to scholarship, service and creative activity.

 Many programs are uniquely structured to meet the needs of working professionals.

-Spalding University’s Adult Accelerated Program, geared to adult learners 23+, was the first such post-secondary program in the state of Kentucky.
+Spalding University’s Adult Accelerated Program was the first such post-secondary program in the state of Kentucky.

 As the first and only program of its kind in the state, Spalding’s MSBC program offers a unique blend of business and communication skills not found in traditional MBA programs.
 In addition, 4 new areas of concentration are now offered within the Masters in Business Communication degree: Organizational Leadership, Healthcare Management, Non-Profit Administration and Project Management.